 The key is taking steps to move some of your business networking online so you can network even from your office.
 Today, business networking should be at least equal parts online as offline.

-Most accounting and bookkeeping firms we work with have been fortunate to be able to grow their businesses through word-of-mouth referrals.
+Most small businesses we work with have been fortunate to be able to grow their businesses through word-of-mouth referrals.
 Happy clients have willingly recommended their firm to other business owners.
 But when those referrals starts to dwindle, they need to find other options.
 Using social media to network online is one way to keep the leads flowing when word-of-mouth referrals slow down.

 So how can you develop a more strategic approach to social media networking?